Part V: Ethical Considerations

 The line is in the trajectory.
 Teaching moves the human toward independence — toward the capacity to function without the teacher.
 Controlling moves the human toward dependency — toward the incapacity to function without the controller.
 Over time, the teaching relationship should become less necessary.
 Over time, the controlling relationship should become more necessary.

 This is the Chapter 6 test, reversed.
-The Atrophy Curve measured the decline of the human’s independent competence over time.
-If competence is declining, the arrangement is controlling.
 If competence is increasing, the arrangement is teaching.
+If declining, controlling.
 The direction of the curve is the diagnostic.

 The problem with direction: it takes time to observe.
 In the short term, teaching and controlling look identical — both involve an authority figure shaping a less-powerful human’s behavior.
 The direction only becomes visible over months or years, by which time the damage of a controlling arrangement is already deep.